gmalim/NBA_analysis/README_PlayerAwards.md

 - ### NBA Defensive Player of the Year 2018:

 	1. *Andre Drummond (DET)*
-	2. *Clint Capela (HOU)*
+	2. *Ben Simmons (PHI)*
-	3. *Anthony Davis (NOP)*
+	3. *Clint Capela (HOU)*

 ## Discussion

 There are several caveats to the analysis:

 - The AVS absolute values predicted by the accepted models are not very accurate.
-This is due to the small sample size of players with MVP votes and the erratic relationship between AVS and other features in the analysis.
+This is due to the small sample size of players with award votes and the erratic relationship between AVS and other features in the analysis.
 Therefore the predicted AVS rank instead of the absolute value is used as a measure for award candidateship.